 Progress Reports.
-A web-based performance dashboard will provide timely access to the data and information needed to understand absolute and relative progress toward key objectives and strategies.
-Campuses will report to the Council annually on their progress, and other peformance reports will be produced as needed.
+A web-based peformance dashboard and improvements to the Council's annual accountability reports will provide timely access to the data and information needed to understand absolute and relative progress toward key objectives and strategies.
+Campuses will report to the Council annually on their progress, and other peformance reports will be produced on an as-needed basis.

 Campus Strategic Plans.
 The Strategic Agenda for Postsecondary and Adult Education is intended to complement and not supplant the strategic plans approved by institutional governing boards that allow colleges and universities to achieve their unique missions.
-The Council and the institutions will work together to ensure that campus strategic plans broadly align with the statewide Agenda.
+The Council and the institutions will work together to ensure that campus strategic plans broadly align with the statewide agenda.